dcthomson/mkvdts2ac3.py/README.md

 Matroska (MKV) files to AC3 on most operating systems including windows.
 It provides you with a set of options for controlling the resulting file.

-I just recreated mkvdts2ac3.sh which was created by Jake Wharton and Chris Hoekstra.
+A recreation of mkvdts2ac3.sh which was created by Jake Wharton and Chris Hoekstra.
 I Figured that most people are using this with sabnzbd which requires python so a non-os specific solution would help people out (as well as myself).
 There are a few extras I have added such as, sabnzbd support, recursively decending directories,